 Go to the Learning Guide for this film.

 Additional Discussion Questions

-1. Who is the antagonist in this movie?
-Sometimes the antagonist can be something other than a person.
-Suggested Response: The antagonist is the hatred and violence between the rival groups.
+1. Sometimes the antagonist can be something other than a person.
+Who or what is the antagonist in this movie?
+Suggested Response: The antagonist is the corrosive hatred that the teenagers have for each other as well as their willingness to resort to violence.
 Bob could be said to be the antagonist, but this exaggerates his role.

 8. Where are the parents in this movie?
 Suggested Response: Ponyboy's parents were killed in a car crash.
 The other parents are absent or destructive, like Johnny's parents.
 They have no positive input into their children's lives.

 9. Why did the Socs hate the Greasers so much?
 Suggested Response: This is not explained and, in life, sometimes people are subjected to irrational, unreasoning hatred and dislike because of the group that they belong to.
 Examples are racism and anti-Semitism.

 10. Who was more of a menace to society, the Socs or the Greasers?
 Suggested Response: Clearly, in this story it was the Socs.
 They were aggressive and persecuted the Greasers.